Magdyedwar1996/python-codes/README.md

-# python-level-one-codes
+# python-advanced-codes-
-## these codes are written in python programming language
-## and they are for the beginner level
+these codes are written in python and are for the advanced level in python